NathanVaughn/factorio-iac/README.md

 ## How It Works

-This repo generates files using the inputs in the `.env` file, and uses [Pulumi](https://www.pulumi.com/) to run `secripts/deploy.py` to deploy a server to AWS Lightsail.
+This repo generates files using the inputs in the `.env` file, and uses [Pulumi](https://www.pulumi.com/) to run `scripts/deploy.py` to deploy a server to AWS Lightsail.
 My Cloudflare account is also updated with a DNS record to point at the server.

-In that deployment, the `user_data` option is used to pass in a script that downloads this repository and uses [pyinfra](https://pyinfra.com/) to run `scripts/configure.py` to configure and start the server.
+After that deployment, [pyinfra](https://pyinfra.com/) is used to run `scripts/pyinfra/configure.py` to configure and start the server.

 Backups are setup hourly to a [Backblaze](https://www.backblaze.com/cloud-storage) B2 bucket.